mattratleph/mattratleph.github.io/README.md

 ## Copyright

-This site is Uncopyrighted.
-Its author, Matt Ratleph, has released all claims on copyright and has put all the content of this site into the public domain.
+All original content is Uncopyrighted.
+Its author, Matt Ratleph, has released all claims on copyright and has put all original content into the public domain.

-No permission is needed to copy, distribute, or modify the content of this site.
+No permission is needed to copy, distribute, or modify the original content.
 Credit is appreciated but not required.

 ### Terms and Conditions for Copying, Distribution and Modification